curtisnlogan/prevent-final/README.md

 ![Mobile Wireframe](assets/images/wireframes-smartphone.png)

-The wireframes established the core layout principles that guided development: hero section with prominent CTA, clear information hierarchy in the Prevent explanation, carousel-based presentation of warning signs, and responsive navigation patterns.
+The wireframes established the core layout principles that guided development: hero section with prominent CTA, clear information hierarchy in the Prevent explanation, carousel-based presentation of what ended-up being the warnings signs, and responsive navigation patterns.
 Having these foundational decisions mapped out beforehand streamlined the development process significantly.

 ## Project Management